schitresh/computer_science/database_system/5_normalization.md

     - Student (id, name, state)
     - StateCountry (state, country)
 - Example 2:
-  - Student (id, course, instructor, instructor_email)
+  - StudentCourse (id, course, instructor, instructor_email)
-  - Candidate key here is {id, course} because a student can have multiple courses
+    - {id, course} -> instructor (a course can have multiple instructors)
+    - instructor -> course (an instructor teaches only one course)
+    - instructor -> instructor_email
+    - {id, instructor} -> course (course can be determined through id & instructor)
+  - Candidate keys
-  - A course can have multiple instructors, so {id, course} -> instructor
+    - {id, course}, since a student can have multiple courses
-    - That is instructor depends on id & course
+    - {id, instructor}, since an instructor teaches only one course
-    - But instructor_email depends on instructor
   - Hence, {id, course} -> instructor -> instructor_email
     - Which is transitive dependency and hence not in 3NF
     - Alternatively, instructor_email is non-prime and instructor is not super key